drug-design/course/docs/chapters/synthesis-of-drugs.md

 #### RAIN

-RAIN (Reactions And Intermediates Networks) is a reaction generator program that generates reactions and reaction schemes from reactions and structures by taking both the synthetic and retrosynthetic directions into account.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/rain-de0b569a'><i class='fa fa-play' aria-hidden='true'></i></button>RAIN (Reactions And Intermediates Networks) is a reaction generator program that generates reactions and reaction schemes from reactions and structures by taking both the synthetic and retrosynthetic directions into account.
 RAIN was introduced by the Ugi group in 1987 using the same algebraic model of constitutional chemistry as in IGOR.
 The method is useful for elucidating reaction mechanisms.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/rain.png){: loading=lazy }